whyxxh/ASTEROIDS/README.md

 # TO-DO:
 - make particles for when you shoot or die
-- make it so the asteroids spawn off screen and not in a clump
 - make asteroids respawn for infinite arcade gameplay
 - make multiple lives
 - implement a score